pwnjack/materializer/README.md

 And start to work again on your code.

-If you want to install an asset not "bower-ready" you can do it by adding it's full path to the "config.json" file.
+If you want to install an asset not available on Bower you can do it by adding it's code in to the following files:

+- Javascript into "app/scripts/plugins.js"
+- CSS into "app/styles/includes/_plugins.scss"
+- For images and Fonts just add their full path to the "config.json" file

+### Feedback
+Your feedback is much appreciated.